Are Your Cybersecurity Disclosure Controls and Procedures Up to Date?

 The Federal Trade Commission (FTC) outlines steps companies should take to respond to an incident in their online guide.

-Once an incident has been deemed material, report it.
+Once an incident has been deemed material, it must be reported within four days.
 The front-line IT team, officers, directors, and anyone else aware of a cybersecurity incident should report it prior to the offer and sale of securities.

 This is to help those trading around the time the incident was discovered avoid an insider trading charge.